clins10/aws-bootcamp-cruddur-2023/journal/week1.md

 ## HomeWork - Implementing **Frontend and Backend Notifactions** Page

-- Backend Notification page
+- Backend Notification page.

-following the video on [Write a Flask Backend Endpoint for Notifications](https://www.youtube.com/watch?v=k-_o0cCpksk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=28) i was able to write the backend api for the notification successfully without stress
+Following the video on [Write a Flask Backend Endpoint for Notifications](https://www.youtube.com/watch?v=k-_o0cCpksk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=28) i was able to write the backend api for the notification successfully without stress

-### The output
+### The Result
 ![flask backend for notification](/images/)

 - Frontend Notifications page

-following the video on [Write a React Page for Notifications](https://www.youtube.com/watch?v=k-_o0cCpksk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=28) i was able to write the React code for the notification successfully without stress, and also went ahead to implement an **active** feature for **notifications, and messages pages** to improve the user experience - letting the users know which page they are currently on
+Following the video on [Write a React Page for Notifications](https://www.youtube.com/watch?v=k-_o0cCpksk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=28) i was able to write the React code for the notification successfully without stress, and also went ahead to implement an **active** feature for **notifications, and messages pages** to improve the user experience - letting the users know which page they are currently on

+### The Result
 and arrived at the result as shown below
 ![frontend notification page](/images/)